facontidavide/ros_type_introspection/README.md

 The only "limitation", at least in C++, is the fact that the generated header files must be included in the source code.

+Using ros_type_introspection you can avoid using this generate headers files on the consumer/subscriber side.

 ##The parser

 In most cases we have access to the Ros Message Type Definition.
+This is true for both rosbags and topic subscribers.

-Luckily for us this string contains __all__ the information we need to know how to deserialize the ROS message.
+The definition contains __all__ the information we need to know how to deserialize the ROS message.
-The goal of the [parser](ros-type-introspection/blob/master/include/ros_type_introspection/parser.hpp) is to extract the schema and made it available to the user and the deserializer.
+The goal of the [parser](ros-type-introspection/blob/master/include/ros_type_introspection/parser.hpp) is to extract the schema and allow the user (and the deserializer) to introspect it.

-This can be simply done calling the function:
+You just need to invoke a single funtion:

 ```c++
   ROSTypeList buildROSTypeMapFromDefinition( const std::string& type_name,